GSA/digitalgov.gov/content/posts/2012-12-06-weather-gov-usability-case-study.md

 ## Solution 3: Move Less Important Information Down

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/weather.gov-after-156x250.jpg" alt="weather.gov-after" %}
-The text on the original page was reorganized and moved to the bottom, and graphics were added for particularly timely and relevant information.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/weather.gov-after-156x250.jpg" alt="weather.gov-after" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/weather.gov-after.jpg)The text on the original page was reorganized and moved to the bottom, and graphics were added for particularly timely and relevant information.
 The amount of information for both technical users and the general public remains the same, but the user experience is greatly improved.

 As a result of First Fridays testing, the Weather.gov team created a much more streamlined site, while still providing sufficient information to both casual users and weather professionals.
 The screen capture below is from August 28, 2012.
 Addressing the usability of your agency’s website is about more than just identifying aesthetic changes.
 It’s about making sure that every visitor to your website gets the information they need in a quick and clear manner.